Access Free Vermont Criminal & Arrest Records

 Conversely, parole is the release of an inmate to the community by order of the parole board before the completion of the offender’s sentence under the administration and control of the commissioner.14

 Vermont does not have a parolee database.
-Therefore, the easiest way to determine the custody and/or supervision status of an offender and perform a probation search is to call toll free 866-976-8267 (VANS) or register online at VINElink.
+Therefore, the easiest way to determine the custody and/or supervision status of an offender and perform a probation search is to call toll-free 866-976-8267 (VANS) or register online at VINElink.

 Alternatively, to obtain more information about offenders on parole or probation, contact the County Probation & Parole Offices using this link; telephone, addresses, fax and contact persons are provided to help in verification of information.15